Disaster unemployment assistance offered for two local counties

-ARKANSAS (KFTA) — Crawford and Sebastian County residents who have been unable to work due recent flooding and severe storms may qualify for disaster unemployment assistance.
+ARKANSAS (KNWA) — Crawford and Sebastian County residents who have been unable to work due to recent flooding and severe storms may qualify for disaster unemployment assistance.

 Anyone filing for this type of assistance must do so by July 12.